n0dex/cppjsonlib/README.md

 if (ok) {
     // print the content
     std::cout << doc.json() << std::endl;

-    // add a new subvalue in "favourite_values" and change the "age":

     // note that the reference symbol is important if
     // you want to change the document source.